jsiegenthaler/homebridge-eosstb/README.md

 * **Full Remote-Control Support**: The Apple TV Remote in your iOS device can control your set-top box; including power, menu navigation, play, pause, fast-forward, rewind, channel up/down, volume and mute commands.
 All keys are fully configurable for single-tap and double-tap.

+* **Powerful Key Macros**: You can program key macros to control your set-top box.
+Key macros are powerful ays of accessing any content such as radio channels that cannot be accessed directly via a channel number.

 * **Siri Support** You can control your box with Siri (to the extent of what Apple Siri supports).

 * **Shortcuts Support** You can read and control your box with Shortcuts and HomeKit automations (to the extent of what Apple supports), allowing you to control switch-on and channel selection in Home Automations, Shortcuts and Personal Automations.